osvimer/linux_ftp_proj/README.md

 3. make

-4. Edit the server configuration(IP, Port, Root Directory, Max peers and so on)
+4. Edit the server configuration files to configure the FTP server (IP, Port, Root Directory, Max peers and so on).
     > $ vim server/conf/server.conf

 5. Start the FTP Server